-The Prince's Government invites everyone to commit themselves to transition, on a voluntary basis
+The Prince's Government invites everyone to commit themselves to energy transition

 The National Pact on Energy Transition, which has just been launched by the Prince's Government, arose directly from the Paris Agreement and the White Paper.
 As the Principality's objective is to reduce greenhouse gas emissions by 50% by 2030 (compared with the baseline year of 1990) and achieve carbon neutrality by 2050, the actions carried out by the Mission for Energy Transition are applicable to everyone.